 Commercial Dispute Resolution

-Rachel Coyle specialises in commercial contract litigation, including claims arising out of transactional agreements; shareholder, partnership and joint venture disputes; and sale of goods and services actions.
+Rachel is experienced in a variety of commercial disputes, often with a property dimension.
+These include claims arising out of transactional agreements; shareholder, partnership and joint venture disputes; and sale of goods and services.

 Recent matters that Rachel has worked on include:

-- Advising on the relevant jurisdiction in contract claims concerning Latin American companies or individuals
+- Advising on the relevant jurisdiction in contract claims concerning Latin American companies;

-She has particular experience of applications made within insolvency proceedings, including applications to restrain presentation and advertisement of petitions and to set aside statutory demands.
+Rachel has acted in a broad array of corporate and personal insolvency matters.
+She has acted in asset recovery proceedings and has particular experience of applications to restrain presentation and advertisement of petitions and to set aside statutory demands.

 Recent matters include:

-- Representation of a company in proceedings against HMRC.
-The litigation concerned tax liabilities arising as a consequence of Construction Industry Scheme credits having not been processed and VAT returns requiring updating
+- Representing a company in proceedings against HMRC.
+The litigation concerned tax liabilities arising as a consequence of Construction Industry Scheme credits having not been processed and VAT returns requiring updating;

-- Advising and representing companies on costs issues arising out of winding up petitions, bankruptcy petitions and statutory demands, see reported case in the Chancery Division at EWHC 1079 (Ch)
+- Advising and representing companies on costs issues arising out of winding up petitions, see reported case in the chancery division at EWHC 1079 (Ch);

-- Representation of a director of a business in applications to set aside statutory demands served in respect of a disputed deposit and bounced cheque
+- Representing a director of a business in an application to set aside statutory demands served in respect of a disputed deposit and bounced cheque;

-- Representation of a public body in winding-up proceedings founded on non-payment of non-domestic rates
+- Representing public bodies and companies in winding-up proceedings founded on non-payment of non-domestic rates.

 Rachel advises and represents individuals, shareholders, partners, directors or other third parties on corporate governance issues, including directors’ duties and remuneration, and unfair prejudice claims.